Employer of Record Denmark

 In Denmark, the Danish tax authority is called SKAT (Skatteforvaltningen) and all the systems available are in Danish only.
-In Denmark, the corporate tax rate is 22%, VAT is 25%, sales tax rate is 25% and withholding taxes in the range of 22-27%.
-The employees are required to pay national, health, state tax (total 51.95% approx.), municipal tax (28% as of 2015), social security tax (8%) on an annual basis.
-The social security is financed by taxes and social security contributions, where the contributions can be up to 8,000 DKK yearly.
-There is no payroll tax to be paid besides the companies conducting VAT excused activities.
-There are also allowances like personal allowances, transport allowances, employment concerned allowances that help to take some weight off the shoulders of the taxpayer.
+In Denmark, the corporate tax rate is 22%, VAT is 25%, the sales tax rate is 25%, and withholding taxes are in the range of 22-27%.
+The employees are required to pay national, health, and state tax (total 51.95% approx.), municipal tax (28% as of 2015), and social security tax (8%) on an annual basis.
+Social security is financed by taxes and social security contributions, where the contributions can be up to 8,000 DKK yearly.
+There is no payroll tax to be paid besides the companies conducting VAT-excused activities.
+There are also allowances like personal allowances, transport allowances, and employment concerning allowances that help take some weight off the taxpayer’s shoulders.

 |Grossed income (in DKK)||Tax Rate|

 Denmark is very strict with its tax payments.
-A third party like the Denmark employer of record is familiar with the law will make sure all these are paid in full and on time.
+A professional company like the Denmark employer of record is familiar with the law and will make sure all these are paid in full and on time.
 They will also handle all the employment and payroll tasks of the companies.
 And be of great help in tax needs.

-Any Non-EU company needs to register itself at least eight days prior to opening business with the Danish Commerce and Companies Agency (DCCA).
-Once registered you will be allotted a Central Business Registration Number (CVR), which is an identification number that is used to correspond with private entities or public authorities.
+Any Non-EU company needs to register itself at least eight days before opening a business with the Danish Commerce and Companies Agency (DCCA).
+Once registered, you will be allotted a Central Business Registration Number (CVR), an identification number used to correspond with private entities or public authorities.
 Businesses do not require to register with Denmark tax authorities (SKAT) as company information is automatically transferred to them once registered with DCCA.
 The company can apply for a corporate bank account with any major Danish bank.
 The account opening process is fairly fast and easy if proper documents are provided like recommendations from a major bank in the home country, an article of association, and a list of authorized people conducting business.

 Why Infotree Global Solutions?

 Infotree Global saves you the effort to set up a local division in Denmark.
-We align our in-country team of experts to conduct all the formal employments tasks for you abiding by country laws.
-We hire the best and effective staff for the company and manage their payroll processing.
+We align our in-country team of experts to conduct all the formal employment tasks for you abiding by country laws.
+We hire the best and most effective staff for the company and manage their payroll processing.
 Thus, we save your time by taking care of all the legal formalities so that you can focus on global expansion only.
 Our Global payroll and Employer of record services will make the process of expanding businesses simpler and smoother.
 Take the advantage of the finest talents provided by us from all over the world and let us assist you in innumerable employment challenges.
-So if you are looking for global expansion and local setup in foreign nations, let us help you.